… Not if you’re buying a digital camera and it’s from Sears!

 Guess what?… It was the same number for Canon that I’d been given days earlier!
 Another wild goose chase.

 This was becoming completely ridiculous now.
 It was clear that NO ONE at Sears knew how to handle the MPA on a camera that had been purchased at Sears.

 I decided to ask for my money back on the MPA.

-The Difficulty Of Getting Your Money Back On An MPA
+The Difficulty Of Getting Your Money Back On A Sears MPA

 Plus, their system is set up to only issue store credit — despite the fact that I had the receipt in hand that showed we had paid CASH for the camera and the MPA.

 I stood my ground and wouldn’t settle for a store credit.
 I was owed $129.99 in cash, and I needed the cash to go get my camera cleaned & checked somewhere else.

 Boy, did they fight me on this! (“Surely you could find something to buy here at Sears with a store credit,” they said.
 But that wasn’t the point.
 I wanted them to do the right thing on this camera MPA.)